dhsosa98/todo-reminder-app/README.md

 # Description
-This is a project made for Ensolvers challenge.
+This is a responsive first project made for Ensolvers challenge.
 The product’s main goal is to help users to create To-Do tasks grouped by folders/directories to improve their organization.

 # How its Made
 This Proyect its made using Vite with React Typescript, React-Router-Dom, Styled-Components, Nestjs, Sequelize ORM and tested with MySQL and PostgreSQL.